 Why is the temperature always shown a little high?

 Inside the Heat Guardian are two computers.
 They warm up a little during operation and that heats the inside of the Heat Guardian one or two degrees at room temperature.
 As it gets hotter that effect no longer matters so when you really care about your pets the temperature is extremely accurate.
 At room temperature, a little less so.

 How long does it take for the two units to synchronize?

 If you turn them on at the same time, they will usually synchronize immediately.
 If not (or if they lose signal at some time) they can take up to a few minutes to find each other.
 Don't worry - if there is enough signal they will find each other.

 What about an emergency?

 If the remote gets too cold or too hot the unit in-hand immediately plays a warble and the red light starts blinking.
 The warble continues until you click the button.

 What kind of connection do I need?

 The devices are completely self-contained.
 Wi-Fi, Cable, Internet, Cell Service - all not required.
 They do have a range limitation of about 1/2 mile.
 The range is very dependent on metal and concrete walls and large trees.
 It can be as little as about 1 block to as much as miles (in an open field).

 Charge the Heat Guardian by plugging in a micro-USB power cable.
 Make sure the orange light next to the connector comes on.
 The battery lasts for about 30 hours of run time (assuming a stable remote connection).
 So, it will run all weekend on a single charge if you remember to turn it off at night.
-Charge time is about an hour.
+Charge time is about two hours.

 Where should I put the units?